Scott Perunovich: Playing career

 Perunovich attended Hibbing High School from 2014 to 2017, during which he played three seasons of prep school hockey and tennis.
 While playing for the Hibbing High School Bluejackets Bantam A team in 2014, he was drafted by the Cedar Rapids RoughRiders of the United States Hockey League (USHL).
 He opted to continue to play for Hibbing High School, where he led the team to a 37–10–5 record and was named a finalist for Bantam Player Of the Year.

 In 2015, Perunovich committed to play Division 1 hockey for the University of Minnesota–Duluth Bulldogs starting in the 2017–18 season.
 Team USA head coach Derek Plante, who had helped Duluth recruit Perunovich, called him a "very crafty, a smart hockey player."
 The 2015–16 season proved to be one of his best both on the ice and tennis court.
-As a junior, Perunovich and Jake Jolowsky won the Section 7A doubles title and qualified for the Minnesota high school boys tennis state tournament for a third consecutive season.
+As a sophomore and junior, Perunovich and Jake Jolowsky won the Section 7A doubles title and qualified for the Minnesota high school boys tennis state tournament for a third consecutive season.
 Overall, he won 80 percent of his matches and was named the Mesabi Daily News, Hibbing Daily Tribune, and Grand Rapids Herald Review Tennis Player of the Year.
 In January 2016, Perunovich joined the U.S. National Under-18 Team for two games against St. Cloud State.
 After his senior year, Perunovich then played one season with the Cedar Rapids RoughRiders during which he struggled being away from home and recorded the worst plus-minus in the league.